ibm-cloud-docs/FileStorage/mounting-storage-centos.md

 ## Mounting the storage
 {: #mountingStorageCentOS}

-Most of the steps that are required for mounting your {{site.data.keyword.filestorage_short}} to a CentOS host are the same as the ones that are described in [Mounting {{site.data.keyword.filestorage_short}} on Linux&reg;](/docs/FileStorage?topic=FileStorage-mountingLinux).
+Most of the steps of mounting your {{site.data.keyword.filestorage_short}} to a CentOS host are the same as the ones that are described in [Mounting {{site.data.keyword.filestorage_short}} on Linux&reg;](/docs/FileStorage?topic=FileStorage-mountingLinux).
 However, for CentOS, you can specify some additional options by using the `Options=` line in the mount file.
 In the following example, the NFS is set to mount at `/data/www`.

 The mount point information can be obtained from the {{site.data.keyword.filestorage_short}} Details page in the UI, with an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`, or by looking at the `ibm_storage_file` resource in Terraform.
 {: tip}